Skip to content

 • The Grill House (Grillhúsið)

 It is an ideal place to get a delicious meal before a long trip.
 It is situated next to the gas station.
-The restaurant appears like a classic American burger restaurant, inside and out.
+Inside and out, the restaurant appears like a classic American burger restaurant.

-It serves a friendly grill and fast food.
-As well it offers delicious and fresh food.
+It serves a friendly grill and fast food, as well as delicious and fresh food.
 The menu has hamburgers, sandwiches, grilled chicken, steaks, pork, pizza, pasta, and fish.

 It is located in Brúartorg 6, Borgarnes.
 Working hours are every day from 11 a.m. to 10 p.m.